 Greenhouse gases (GHGs) are linked to climate change which is predicted to increase the frequency and intensity of extreme weather events such as droughts, floods, and storms.
 The City of Saskatoon local government (City) has a role to play in reducing GHGs from its own operations and showing leadership in our community.

 In 2017, Saskatoon City Council adopted targets to reduce GHG emissions resulting from City operations by 40% below 2014 levels by 2023, and 80% below 2014 levels by 2050.

 Where are we now?

 Planning for climate action begins with understanding the sources of our GHG emissions.
-The most recent GHG emission inventory shows that City emissions increased by 5%, or by approximately 5,000 tonnes CO2e, between 2014 and 2019.
-Emission increases were reported in the Water & Wastewater, Fleet, Waste, Other Energy, and Agriculture sectors, while emissions decreased in the Buildings sector.
-City emissions represent approximately 3% of the community's emission total.
-More details on the 2018 and 2019 City GHG emission inventories are available in: Climate Action Plan: Progress Report 2020
+The most recent GHG emission inventory shows that City emissions decreased by 3%, or by approximately 7,200 tonnes CO2e, between 2014 and 2021.
+The decrease was driven by emission reductions in the Buildings and Streetlighting sectors.
+City emissions represent approximately 6% of the community's emission total.
+More details on the 2021 City GHG emission inventory are available in: Climate Action Plan: Progress Report 2021